shutingrz/bind9/doc/arm/reference.rst

    Each ``dns64`` supports an optional ``mapped`` ACL that selects which IPv4 addresses are to be mapped in the corresponding A RRset.
-If not defined it defaults to ``any;``.
+If not defined, it defaults to ``any;``.

-   Normally, DNS64 won't apply to a domain name that owns one or more AAAA records; these records will simply be returned.
-The optional ``exclude`` ACL allows specification of a list of IPv6 addresses that will be ignored if they appear in a domain name's AAAA records, and DNS64 will be applied to any A records the domain name owns.
+   Normally, DNS64 does not apply to a domain name that owns one or more AAAA records; these records are simply returned.
+The optional ``exclude`` ACL allows specification of a list of IPv6 addresses that are ignored if they appear in a domain name's AAAA records;
+   DNS64 is applied to any A records the domain name owns.
 If not defined, ``exclude`` defaults to ::ffff:0.0.0.0/96.

-   A optional ``suffix`` can also be defined to set the bits trailing the mapped IPv4 address bits.
+   An optional ``suffix`` can also be defined to set the bits trailing the mapped IPv4 address bits.
 By default these bits are set to ``::``.
 The bits matching the prefix and mapped IPv4 address must be zero.

-   If ``recursive-only`` is set to ``yes`` the DNS64 synthesis will only happen for recursive queries.
+   If ``recursive-only`` is set to ``yes`` the DNS64 synthesis only happens for recursive queries.
 The default is ``no``.

-   If ``break-dnssec`` is set to ``yes`` the DNS64 synthesis will happen even if the result, if validated, would cause a DNSSEC validation failure.
+   If ``break-dnssec`` is set to ``yes`` the DNS64 synthesis happens even if the result, if validated, would cause a DNSSEC validation failure.
 If this option is set to ``no`` (the default), the DO is set on the incoming query, and there are RRSIGs on the applicable